networknt/light-doc/content/en/tutorial/rest/openapi/database/_index.md

 * How to use [HikariCP](https://github.com/brettwooldridge/HikariCP) for JDBC connection pool.
 * How to initialize database connection pool and plug it into light-4j startup hooks.
 * How to connect to the database instance.
-* How to do query database tables.
+* How to query database tables.
 * How to update database tables.
 * How to performance test API application with wrk.